seanpm2001/interval/PRECISION.md

 If we cast an `int` value in `float` without modifying the precision, it will remain above $0$ and the output value will be interpreted as `int` because of that, defeating the purpose of a `float` cast.
 Having observed that, we reassign precisions greater than $0$ to $-1$ in order to force the `float` typing.

+If the input interval is empty, then the constructed ouput interval is empty as well.

 ## FloatNum

 FloatNum is the operator constructing a singleton interval from a floating-point number.